microsoft/sample-app-aoai-chatGPT/scripts/readme.md

 ```

 ## Create Indexes and Ingest Data

+Disclaimer: Make sure there are no duplicate pages in your data.
+That could impact the quality of the responses you get in a negative way.

 - Run the data preparation script, passing in your config file.

      `python data_preparation.py --config config.json`